 Coconut Cauliflower Rice

-- 1 head of cauliflower or 1 bag of frozen cauliflower rice
+- 1 head cauliflower or 1 bag of frozen cauliflower rice

-- ¾ cup dried coconut flakes be sure no sugar is added
+- ¾ cup dried coconut flakes no sugar added

 Instructions